 Levels of hypothermia:

 During this stage, you will notice some shivering and hypotension.
-Although these are normal reactions of your body being exposed to cold for extended periods of time, you need to pay attention to how your body acts if you don’t find proper shelter.
+Although these are typical reactions of your body being exposed to cold for extended periods of time, you need to pay attention to how your body acts if you don’t find proper shelter.

 During this stage, body shivering intensifies and paleness of the skin can be observed.
 Body extremities are starting to get affected and bluing of lips, ears, fingers and toes are common signs.
 Some patients will display confusion.
 Others will lose their coordination and agility although they seem to be alert and in control at first.